srijansundaram/Guess-the-number-in-JS/Readme.md

 ## License

-This project is for educational
+This project is for educational purpose.